Cannock

 Cannock (/ˈkænək/) is a town in the Cannock Chase district in the county of Staffordshire, England.
 It had a population of 29,018.
-Cannock is not far from the nearby towns of Walsall, Burntwood, Stafford and Telford.
+Cannock is not far from the towns of Walsall, Burntwood, Stafford and Telford.
 The cities of Lichfield and Wolverhampton are also nearby.

-Cannock lies to the north of the West Midlands conurbation on the M6, A34 and A5 roads, and to the south of The Chase, an Area of Outstanding Natural Beauty (AONB).
-Part of The Cannock Chase is the Gruffalo trail.
+Cannock lies to the north of the West Midlands conurbation on the M6, A34 and A5 roads and to the south of Hednesford and the Cannock Chase Area of Outstanding Natural Beauty.
 Cannock is served by a railway station on the Chase Line.
 The town comprises four district council electoral wards and the Cannock South ward includes the civil parish of Bridgtown, but the rest of Cannock is unparished.

 History

 Cannock was in the Domesday Book of 1086.
 It was called Chnoc c.1130, Cnot in 1156, Canot in 1157, and Canoc in 1198.
 Cannock is probably Old English cnocc meaning 'hillock', modified by Norman pronunciation by the insertion of a vowel to Canoc.
 The name may refer to Shoal Hill, north-west of the town.

 Cannock was a small rural community until mining increased heavily during the mid-to-late 19th century.
 The area then continued to grow rapidly with many industries coming to the area because of its proximity to the Black Country and its coal reserves.
 Cannock's population continued to increase steadily in the 20th century and its slight fall since the 1981 census has been more than compensated for by house-building in the adjoining village of Heath Hayes.
 The last colliery to close in the town was Mid Cannock in 1967, and the last remaining colliery to close in the Cannock Chase area was Littleton (in Huntington) in 1993.

 The total population of the built-up area defined in 2011 was 86,121, making it the second largest in Staffordshire if Swadlincote in Derbyshire is excluded from the Burton upon Trent Built-up Area (BUA).
 There is some green belt, particularly between the Cannock BUA and the much larger West Midlands BUA to the south.
 As well as the Lichfield, Stafford, East Staffordshire, and South Staffordshire Districts.

 A house known as The Green, which dated from the 1730s and which was the home of Sir Robert Fisher, 4th Baronet, became the headquarters of Cannock Urban District Council in 1927.
 It was converted into offices in the 1980s, initially for Cannock Chase Technical College but, in 2016, it was refurbished for private use.

 Cannock Chase German war cemetery is located nearby containing 4,885 German military dead from the First and Second World Wars.
 It is managed by the Commonwealth War Graves Commission.

-In April 2021, the McArthur Glen Designer Outlet West Midlands opened on the outskirts of the town at Mill Green.